sohrabtaee/react-crud/README.md

 # My Notes

-This is a simple note taking app implemented using React Hooks and Context API.
+This is a simple note-taking app implemented using React Hooks and Context API.
 The app is hosted on Netlify https://react-hooks-crud.netlify.app

 ## Features